A categorical K\"unneth formula for constructible Weil sheaves: The categorical K u nneth formula

 \subsection{Factorizing representations}

 In this subsection, let $\Lambda$ be a Dedekind domain \StP{034X}.
 Thus, any submodule $N$ of a finite projective $\Lambda$-module $M$ is again finite projective.

 Given any group $W$, we write $\Rep^\fp_\Lambda(W)$ for the category of $W$-representations on finite projective $\Lambda$-modules.
 As in \cite[Sections 73.8, 75]{CurtisReiner:RepresentationsOfFiniteGroups}, we say that such a $W$-representation $M$ is \emph{fp-simple} if any subrepresentation $0 \ne N \subset M$ has maximal rank.
 By induction on the rank, every non-zero representation in $\Rep^\fp_\Lambda(W)$ admits a non-zero fp-simple subrepresentation.
-The proof of the following lemma is left to the reader, see also \cite[Theorem~75.6]{CurtisReiner:RepresentationsOfFiniteGroups}:
+The proof of the following lemma is left to the reader.
+It parallels \cite[Theorem~75.6]{CurtisReiner:RepresentationsOfFiniteGroups}.

 \lemm \thlabel{Lambda.modules.reps} A representation $M \in \Rep_\Lambda^\fp(W)$ is fp-simple if and only if $M \t_\Lambda \Frac(\Lambda)$ is fp-simple (hence, simple). \xlemm

 The following proposition will serve in the proof of \thref{derived_Drinfeld.text} using \thref{Drinfelds_lemma}, where we will need to decompose representations of a product of Weil groups into decompositions of the individual Weil groups.